LoyolaChicagoBooks/introcs-csharp/rst/whilestatements.rst

 here is a more complete list of questions to ask yourself when designing a function with a ``while`` loop:

--  What variables do We need?
+-  What variables do we need?
 -  What needs to be initialized and how?
 This certainly includes any variable tested in the condition.
 -  What is the condition that will allow the loop to continue?